DianaBorrego/DPGraphJ/README.md

 ## Usage

 DPGraphJ is a collection of reusable Java functions to solve optimization problems using a dynamic programming algorithm.
 It is based on a recursive schema that follows a top-down approach and uses the memoization technique.
-Such algorithm is a reusable software component that is generic and efficient and has been developed by paying special attention to good practices in the design of software.
+Such algorithm is a reusable software component that is generic and efficient.
+It has been developed by paying special attention to good practices in the design of software.
 For using DPGraphJ, the problem to be solved needs to be modelled as an AND/OR graph.
 In the DPGraphJ_examples package, we provide 5 academic case studies.

 ## Project tree

 - [DPGraphJ](DPGraphJ): project containing the reusable code for solving problems using Dynamic programming.
-	- package [colors](DPGraphJ/src/colors): to format the visual representation of the AND/OR graphs and hypergraphs
+	- package [colors](DPGraphJ/src/colors): to format the visual representation of the AND/OR graphs and hypergraphs that are generated during the resolution of a problem through DP
- 	- package [graphs](DPGraphJ/src/graphs): code for the implementation of the DP and DPR algorithms
+ 	- package [graphs](DPGraphJ/src/graphs): code for the implementation of the DP algorithms
  	- package [hypergraphs](DPGraphJ/src/hypergraphs): code for the implementation of the hypergraph data structures
  	- package [path](DPGraphJ/src/path): utility code for handling paths in graphs
  	- package [utils](DPGraphJ/src/path): code for handling data structures and basic types